Showing posts with label tile floor. Show all posts

 How to Clean Grout - A Review of the Products & Methods We Used

-We've tried a few different ways to clean the grout on our ceramic floors - We've used a steamer (maybe you've seen that method advertised on the shopping channel) and we've even gotten down on our hands and knees and tried to bleach out those ugly dark lines with a toothbrush!
+We've tried a few different ways to clean the grout on our ceramic floors - We've used a steamer (maybe you've seen that method advertised on the shopping channel), and we've even gotten down on our hands and knees and tried to bleach out those ugly dark lines with a toothbrush.

-It also seals the grout at the same time, so that dirt and grime have a harder time penetrating the surface and thus dirtying it up again!
-We've had it on our floors now for four months and it still looks great.
+It also seals the grout simultaneously so that dirt and grime have a harder time penetrating the surface, thus dirtying it up again.

-I'm not naive enough to think that this grout paint and sealer will last forever, and I'm sure at some point my husband will have to do a reapplication...but...so far so good - and YES my house has a lot of traffic - 6 people! (four boys!)
+I'm not naive enough to think that this grout paint and sealer will last forever, and I'm sure at some point my husband will have to do a reapplication...but...so far, so good - and YES, my house has a lot of traffic - 6 people! (four boys!)

 by Barbara Tremblay Cipak